sc-ventures/cloudbreak-documentation/docs/common/clusters-manage.md

 3. Click **Yes** to confirm.

+    When terminating a cluster with Kerberos enabled, you have an option to disable Kerberos prior to cluster termination.
+This option removes any cluster-related principals from the KDC.

 4. This deletes the cluster tile from the UI.

 4. Log in to your cloud provider account and [manually delete](cb-delete.md) any resources that failed to be deleted.